bnbuckler/program-guides/_privacy/fipps.md

 <div markdown="1">
 ### Description

-Agencies should be accountable for complying with these principles, providing training to all employees and contractors who use PII, and auditing the actual use of PII to demonstrate compliance with these principles and all applicable privacy protection requirements.
+Agencies should be accountable for complying with these principles, providing training to all employees and contractors who use PII.
+Agencies are also responsible for auditing the actual use of PII to demonstrate compliance with these principles and all applicable privacy protection requirements.

 ### ICAM Implementation Considerations